Alfred Hitchcock Presents: Home media

 Universal Studios released the first five seasons of Alfred Hitchcock Presents on DVD in Region 1.
 Season 6 was released on November 12, 2013 via Amazon.com's CreateSpace program.
 This is a Manufacture-on-Demand (MOD) release on DVD-R, available exclusively through Amazon.com.

 In Region 2, Universal Pictures UK has released the first three seasons on DVD, and Fabulous Films has released all seven seasons on DVD, including all three seasons of The Alfred Hitchcock Hour.

 In Region 4, Madman Entertainment has released all seven seasons on DVD in Australia.
 They have also released all three seasons of The Alfred Hitchcock Hour.

 1985 revival

 In 1985, NBC aired a new TV movie pilot based upon the series, combining four newly filmed stories with colorized footage of Hitchcock from the original series to introduce each segment.
 The movie was a huge ratings success.
 The Alfred Hitchcock Presents revival series debuted in the fall of 1985 and retained the same format as the pilot: newly filmed stories (a mixture of original works and updated remakes of original series episodes) with colorized introductions by Hitchcock.
 The new series lasted only one season before NBC cancelled it, but it was then produced for three more years by the USA Network.

 In other media

+Alfred Hitchcock Presents used Charles Gounod's "Funeral March of a Marionette" (1872) as its theme song.
+Hitchcock heard it first in F. W. Murnau's 1927 film Sunrise: A Song of Two Humans.
+When he was choosing music for his TV show, he remembered the effect Gounod's piece had on him.
+It was through Hitchcock's program that the music achieved its widest audience.